solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 }
 ```

-In this example, the `Initialize` struct implements the `Accounts` trait and
+In this example, the `Initialize` struct implements the `Accounts` trait where
-specifies the accounts the `initialize` instruction requires.
+each field in the struct represents an account required by the `initialize`
+instruction.

 ```rust filename="lib.rs" /Initialize/ /Accounts/
 #[program]